Community. Collaboration. Culture. Connection. Coworking.

 CONTACT US

 A: Yes!
-This Unconference is produced by Coworking Canada and Creative Blueprint, and we encourage participants from across Turtle Island and around the world to participate.
-The event is meant to connect collaborative people from all nations.
+This Unconference is produced by Coworking Canada and we encourage participants from across Turtle Island and around the world to participate.
+The event is meant to connect collaborative people from all regions and nations.
 All are welcome!

 A: Yes.
 We introduced the Scholarship Fund back in 2015, and we have been committed to making Coworking Canada affordable and accessible ever since.

-Thanks to generous support from our Sponsors and Partners, we are able to offer some complimentary tickets to the Coworking Canada Unconference and the Coworking Canada Retreat each year.
+Thanks to generous support from our Sponsors and Partners, we are able to offer some complimentary tickets to the Coworking Canada Unconference each year.

-If the cost of admission is the only thing preventing you from participating, we invite you to apply for a Coworking Canada Scholarship.
+If the cost of admission is preventing you from participating, we invite you to apply for a Coworking Canada Scholarship.

 COMPLETE THE SCHOLARSHIP APPLICATION HERE.